grafana/grafana-advisor-app/README.md

 #### 5. Run checks

-Click on the "Run checks" button in case you don't see anything, and refresh the page after a few seconds.
+Click on the "Refresh" button in case you don't see anything, and refresh the page after a few seconds.

 (Clicking the button initiates the checks, but it "doesn't wait" for them to finish, that can take some time.)